foreverphoenix/the-phoenix-flavour/content/tpf/finalisation/first-launch.md

 * Activate the ENBSeries FPS counter (**F7**) to monitor your frame rate.
 * It may be convenient to use the console in order to enable godmode (`tgm`) and disable enemy AI (`tcai`) for testing purposes.
 * Travel around Skyrim and visit your favourite locations (open the console and type `tmm 1` to enable all map markers).

-* Especially intense areas where you frame rate might drop are:
+Especially intense areas where you frame rate might drop are:

 * the southern forest, especially when looking down at Falkreath,
 * the swamp surrounding Morthal,
 * the bridge looking at Riverwood,
 * the Rift, particularly when approaching Riften from the south.

 **When you are satisfied, close Skyrim SE again.**

 If you encounter any bugs, performance lower than expected, or even crashes, please join us on Discord and provide us with detailed information about the problem.
 Any outstanding issues should be solved before diving back into Skyrim for a proper playthrough.

+Once you are ready to begin a proper playthrough:

 #### Continue with the [Mod Configuration](/tpf/mod-configuration/) page.